JustSomeCarbon/Dawn/README.md

 typed with immutable variable types.
 The specification list and language descriptions for Solace can be found in the langDocs/langSpec directory.

+## Current Progress
+Solace is in the very early stages of development.
+Current progress includes the lexer, and the parser is currently in active development.

 ## Build and Run
 Solace relies on the `clang` compiler, along with the Yacc and Flex tools, all of which must be installed.